konata/konata.github.io/_posts/2025-05-18-android-application-installation.md

 - **`commit(statusReceiver, forTransferred)`**

   > Commit the session when all constraints are satisfied.
 This is a convenient method to combine waitForInstallConstraints(List, PackageInstaller.
 InstallConstraints, IntentSender, long) and PackageInstaller.
 Session. commit(IntentSender).
   > Once this method is called, the session is sealed and no additional mutations may be performed on the session.
 In the case of timeout, you may commit the session again using this method or PackageInstaller.
-Session. commit(IntentSender) for retries.## PackageInstaller App
+Session. commit(IntentSender) for retries.

 ### PackageInstaller